 “Peter Piper” is the leadoff track on Raising Hell, the third album by Run-DMC.
 It was their big commercial and critical breakthrough.
 My stepbrother Dan had it on cassette and it pretty much defined the sound of my sixth and seventh grade experience.

 “Peter Piper” is like a patchwork quilt, both in its music and lyrics.
 The track is based on samples of Bob James‘ instrumental version of Paul Simon’s song “Take Me to Mardi Gras.”
-Here’s an excerpt of the Paul Simon original:
+Here’s the Paul Simon original:

 Bob James’ version opens with a much groovier beat, along with some random radio chatter: